 Strict time limits apply to challenging a Will, so speak with one of our wills and estates lawyers in Cairns as early as possible.

 Our team’s expertise means that we resolve the majority of Will disputes without the need for court.
-Our lawyers can also skilfully represent you at court of your matter goes to trial.
+Our wills lawyers can also skillfully represent you in court if your matter goes to trial.
 We have won significant court cases on behalf of our clients.